 ![]() Mono 7" Singles & EPs 1970-76 |

-These five new pages list mono 7" singles and EPs released worldwide up to 1976.
-1965 and 1969 have a large number of releases, so have their own pages.
+These five pages list mono 7" singles and EPs released worldwide up to 1976.
+1965 and 1969 have a large number of mono singles releases, so have their own pages.
 Those mono singles released from albums available only in stereo are all mono reductions of stereo tracks.
-Also note the page of 7" single sleeves - the value of a Dylan 7" single to a serious collector is considerably enhanced if it is in the correct sleeve for its time period, and not in a plain or incorrect sleeve!
+There is also a page of 7" single sleeves - the value of a Dylan 7" single to a serious collector is considerably enhanced if it is in the correct sleeve for its time period, and not in a plain or incorrect sleeve!
+Mono singles re-released in the 1970s in the Columbia "Hall of Fame" series are listed here: Columbia "Hall of Fame" Singles.

 A Flying Pig production